boramalper/himawaripy/README.md

       --save-battery        stop updating on battery
       --output-dir OUTPUT_DIR
-                            directory to save the temporary background image
+                            directory to save the temporary background image --composite-over COMPOSITE_OVER
+                            image to composite the background image over

 Most of the time himawaripy can accurately detect your timezone if you pass the flag `--auto-offset`, although you may also set it manually by `-o` (or `--offset`) flag.
 If your timezone is beyond GMT by more than 10 hours, use the closest